Don’t own any securities like stocks or bonds? Expect a much harder time saving for retirement — or building wealth at all.

 As a Silicon Valley disruptor, SoFi Invest does business a little differently — both for better and worse.

-On the plus side, it charges no commissions or annual fees and even offers free career counseling.
-It’s particularly advantageous that SoFi Invest offers its robo-advisor service for free with a minimum investment of only $100.
+On the plus side, the online brokerage charges no commissions or annual fees and even offers free career counseling.
+It’s particularly advantageous that SoFi Invest offers its robo-advisor service for free with a minimum deposit of only $5.
 It also includes access to human investment advisors with the robo-advisory, typically a costly premium feature.

-But it doesn’t offer staple investments like bonds and mutual funds, which leaves it unfeasible for many investors.
+But it doesn’t offer staple financial products like bonds and mutual funds, which leaves it unfeasible for many investors, particularly older or more traditionally-minded investors.

 6. Ally Invest